Photonsters/anycubic-photon-docs/FAQ.md

 Not advisable, and not really a proven solution, FEP aka Teflon is already one of the most slippery materials known to science.
 Coating your FEP film may in fact cause bad quality prints.

 ### Should I sand my build plate?
-Not advisable, the anodized aluminium surface of the build plate provides plenty of texture to ensure good adhesion.
-Sanding is the very last resort if the build plate surface is defective and not flat.
+Not necessary at all, the anodized aluminium surface of the build plate provides plenty of texture to ensure good adhesion.
+Adhesion to the stock build plate is so good that some owners have difficulty removing prints.
+Sanding is the very last resort only if the build plate surface is defective and not flat.

 ## MODEL SETUP & SETTINGS